Event Proposal Guidelines

 Caucuses can also create and facilitate opportunities for communication between AWP and their caucus members.
 AWP very much wants to hear from the caucuses about their needs and how they would like to be supported.
 AWP may also call upon caucus leaders to address issues between AWP and caucuses’ members to problem-solve and create solutions.

 Nonprofit literary organizations whose mission is to support a particular demographic group can propose new caucuses.
 If no affiliated organization exists or can offer their support, AWP will still consider proposals.
-A proposal for a new caucus must be sent to firstname.lastname@example.org by the proposal deadline for the following year’s conference, and be accompanied by the following materials:
+All members of caucus leadership must be AWP members.
+A proposal for a new caucus must be sent to email@example.com by the proposal deadline for the following year’s conference, and be accompanied by the following materials:

 - a petition signed by thirty AWP members, including first and last names and email addresses;